Pork belly: Korea

-According to a 2006 survey by National Agricultural Cooperative Federation, 85% of South Korean adults stated that their favourite slice of pork is the pork belly.
-The survey also showed 70% of recipients eat the meat at least once a week.
+According to a 2006 survey by National Agricultural Cooperative Federation, 85% of South Korean adults stated that they prefer pork belly;70% of those surveyed recipients ate the meat at least once a week.
 The high popularity of pork belly makes it one of the most expensive parts of pork.

-South Korea imports wholesale pork belly from Belgium, the Netherlands, and other countries for price stabilization, as imported pork, is much cheaper than domestic.
-The South Korean government planned to import 70,000 tons of pork belly with no tariff in the second half year of 2011.
-Thus, the importation of pork belly was expected to expand.
+South Korea imports wholesale pork belly from Austria, Belgium, Canada, Chile, Denmark, France, Germany, Ireland, The Netherlands, Spain and United States for price stabilisation, as imported pork is much cheaper than domestic.
+The South Korean government planned to import 70,000 tons of pork belly with no tariff in the second half of 2011.

 Pork belly is consumed both at restaurants and home, grilled at Korean barbecue, or used as an ingredient for many Korean dishes, such as bossam (boiled pork wraps) and kimchi-jjigae (kimchi stew).

 Samgyeop-sal-gui (삼겹살구이) or ogyeop-sal-gui (오겹살구이) refers to the gui (grilled dish) of pork belly.
 Slices of pork belly meat are usually grilled, not marinated or seasoned.
 It is often marinated with garlic and accompanied by soju.
 Usually, diners grill the meat themselves and eat directly from a grill.
 It is typically served with ssamjang (wrap sauce) and ssam (wrap) vegetables such as lettuce and perilla leaves to wrap it in.